Long-Time Limits of Local Operator Entanglement in Interacting Integrable Models: Intermediate Times and Saturation Timescales

 We now turn to a scaling analysis of the saturation time.
 In the case of diagonal operators in Rule 54 we will only use the dynamical scaling method as the operator self-scattering time does not parametrically separate from the saturation time.
 For both diagonal and off-diagonal operators we find that the saturation times scale like the self-scattering times in $L$: $L$ and $L^{2}$ respectively.

 Using $z=1 $ scaled time (namely, $t/L$) data collapse is shown in Fig. \ref{fig:diag_fss}, which is derived from the same data as Fig. \ref{fig:diag_et}.
-The exponents are consistent with a logarithmic growth up to saturation scale $2\, {\rm Log}_{2}\lb L \rb$, implying the prefactor of the logarithmic growth is also upper bounded by $2$ (in bits, not quats), which is consistent with \cite{Alba_2021} when both bipartition interfaces are accounted for.
+The exponents are consistent with a logarithmic growth up to saturation scale $2\, {\rm Log}_{2}\lb L \rb$, implying the prefactor of the logarithmic growth is also upper bounded by $2$ (in base $2$ rather than base $4$ units), which is consistent with \cite{Alba_2021} when both bipartition interfaces are accounted for.
 In terms of the dynamical exponents $\alpha$, $\beta$, and $z$, this is $\alpha = \beta = 0 $ with $z=1$.
 Since the operator self-scattering time and the saturation time both scale with $L$, the operator self-scattering does not interfere with the data collapse (in contrast to the off-diagonal case).

 The direct finite size scaling method for off-diagonal operators is not as straightforward as for diagonal operators since the operator self-scattering time (which is $O\l L \r$) has not fully separated from the saturation time (which is $O\l L^{2}\r$) for the system sizes considered.
 The effect of the self-scattering is, however, limited and we can still extract a relatively clear dynamical exponent of $z=2$ using the data collapse presented in the right panel of Fig. \ref{fig:OD_fss} and the elementary threshold method of Fig. \ref{fig:full_hs_timescales}.